-Graduate Research Seminar (course 81020) should be taken in the student's first or second semester.
-Teaching Principles and Methods (course 81200), which is only offered in Summer term, can be taken any time after the student completes two semesters of study.
-Higher Education (course 81300) is offered in the summer only as a two-day conference/workshop.
+Graduate Research Seminar (81020) should be taken in the student's first or second semester.
+Teaching Principles and Methods (81200), which normally is only offered in Summer term, can be taken any time after the student completes two semesters of study.
+Higher Education (81300) is offered in the summer only as a two-day conference/workshop.
 It may be taken during the year in which the student has completed or will complete comprehensive examinations or with special permission.